surge-synthesizer/surge/doc/vstgui-dev.md

 * set the default branch as "master"
 * git checkout -b surge
 * git push origin surge
-* modify premake to set up a vstguidir
+* modify premake (and later cmake) to set up a vstguidir

 To apply my first diff